BJMdotNET/prince-docs/books.md

 RAW:

+- Prince My Name Is by Marc Borbon - September 20, 2018 (France)

 - Prince: The Life.
 The Genius.
 The Legend by James Court - October 10, 2018 (UK)

 - Prince and Little Weird Black Boy Gods by Scott Woods - October 25, 2018 (USA)